 Percival P. Baxter Foundation Launches 2nd Annual Online Auction to Support Maine’s Deaf and Hard of Hearing Children

-The Foundation is Maine’s only nonprofit dedicated specifically to supporting Deaf and hard-of-hearing children and their families.
-Founded to carry forward the vision of Governor Percival P. Baxter, the Foundation works to improve the lives of Deaf and hard-of-hearing children by enhancing services, supporting families, and expanding professional development for educators and service providers statewide.
-Currently, the Foundation serves over 700 families and children statewide.
+The Foundation is Maine’s only nonprofit dedicated specifically to supporting Deaf and hard of hearing children and their families.
+Founded to carry forward the vision of Governor Percival P. Baxter, the Foundation works to improve the lives of Deaf and hard of hearing children by enhancing services, supporting families, and expanding professional development for educators and service providers statewide.
+Currently the Foundation serves over 700 families and children in state wide.

 Proceeds from the auction directly benefit: